William Glasser’s Reality Therapy and Choice Theory

 The Opposite of Freud

-About William Glasser’s Reality Therapy… Do you have an idea about how to live that you count on it to clarify and strengthen your choices?
+About William Glasser’s Reality Therapy and Choice Theory… Do you have an idea about how to live that you count on it to clarify and strengthen your choices?

 It’s personal, but I’ll share.
 I’m guided by what I learned from William Glasser’s Reality Therapy, many years ago.